estelle/flexbox/draft/03_flexbox_items.md

 While a value of `float: left` or `float: right` on the child of a flex container will do nothing -- as the child is a flex item and the `float` is ignored -- setting `position: absolute` is a different story.
 The absolutely-positioned children of flex containers, just like any other absolutely positioned element, are taken out of the flow of the document.

 They do not get converted to flex items.
 They are not in the document flow.
 They do not participate in flex layout.
 However, they can be impacted by the properties set on the flex container, just like a child can be impacted by a parent element that isn't a flex container.
-The parent's properties impact the origin of the positioning.
-[XXX rework this sentence]
+The parent’s alignment properties impact the static position of the absolute positioned flex item.

 The absolutely positioned child of a flex container is impacted by both the `justify-content` value of the parent flex container and its own `align-self` value, if there is one.
 For example, if you set `align-content: center;` on the absolutely-positioned child, it will by default be centered on the flex container parent's cross-axis.
 The `order` property may not impact where the absolutely positioned flex container child is drawn, but it does impact the order of when it is drawn in relation to its siblings.